avramidis/sodecl/README.md

 **If you use this library you agree to cite the following article:**
 Avramidis, Eleftherios, and Ozgur E. Akman.
 "Optimisation of an exemplar oculomotor model using multi-objective genetic algorithms executed on a GPU-CPU combination."
 BMC systems Biology 11.1 (2017): 40.
 DOI: 10.1186/s12918-017-0416-2

+**Please feel free to clone/fork the project and modify any way you like.**

 The library is currently at an early stage of development.

 Currect fixed step solvers: